Prakashgurram/terraform-labs/lab-4/README.md

 There are currently 2 pods in the deployment.
 ![1](outputs/pic15.PNG)

+#### step-4: Observe How the Terraform State File Tracks Resources

-List all the resources being tracked by the Terraform state file using the terraform state command:
+List all the resources being tracked by the Terraform state file using the `terraform state` command:

 terraform state list
 There are two resources being tracked: kubernetes_deployment.tf-k8s-deployment and kubernetes_service.tf-k8s-service